Pseudomoaner/FAST/README.md

 **Please note that FAST depends on Bio-Formats for full functionality.** To use FAST from the code available here, please download the latest version of [Bio-Formats for Matlab](https://www.openmicroscopy.org/bio-formats/downloads/) and add the bioformats_package.jar file to your homePanel/bfmatlab folder.
 Alternatively, you can download a pre-packaged version of FAST from [the wiki](https://mackdurham.group.shef.ac.uk/FAST_DokuWiki/dokuwiki/doku.php?id=setup:installation).

-A publication detailing the implementation and functionality of FAST is currently under preparation.
-In the mean time, if you find this software useful, please cite our preprint:
+If you find this software useful in your research, please cite our paper:

-Meacock, O. J, Durham, W. M, **Tracking bacteria at high density with FAST, the Feature-Assisted Segmenter/Tracker**, bioRxiv (2021), doi: https://doi.org/10.1101/2021.11.26.470050
+Meacock, O. J, Durham, W. M, **Tracking bacteria at high density with FAST, the Feature-Assisted Segmenter/Tracker**, PLOS Computational Biology (2023), doi: https://doi.org/10.1371/journal.pcbi.1011524